 Even after the war, most households continued to have their bread – unsliced and unwrapped – delivered by the local baker.
 In 1948-49, Australians ate on average 64kg of bread a year.

 With the rise of self-service shopping in the 1950s and the introduction of supermarkets in the 1960s it became increasingly desirable to have bread available on the shelves.
 Packaging was needed to maintain freshness and to differentiate brands.
 Additives that prolonged shelf-life of sliced and packaged bread were also required, as bread was less likely to be bought daily: mould inhibitors, softeners, emulsifiers, taste-enhancers, free-flowing agents, yeast stimulants, and stiffeners to reduce the rising time of the dough.

 Now the artisan bakery is back – Roy Morgan research found that specialty bread shops held just over a quarter of the market in March 2017.
-But they say the supermarkets’ share is rising again.
-However, they’re not just selling white sliced and packaged bread but sourdough, whole grain, wholemeal and gluten free.
+But, they say, the supermarkets’ share is rising again.
+However, these days the supermarkets are not just selling white sliced and packaged bread, but sourdough, whole grain, wholemeal and gluten free.
 When it comes to our daily bread, we’ve never had more choice.